 About Steven Pinker: One of the world's foremost writers on language, human nature, and the mind, Harvard cognitive scientist Dr. Steven Pinker has been named one of Prospect magazine's "World's Top 100 Public Intellectuals," Foreign Policy's "100 Global Thinkers," and TIME magazine's "100 Most Influential People in the World Today."
-He writes for publications such as the New York Times, TIME, and The Atlantic, and is the author of ten widely-acclaimed books, including How the Mind Works and most recently, The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century.
+He writes for publications such as the New York Times, TIME, and The Atlantic, and is the author of ten widely-acclaimed books, including How the Mind Works and The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century.

 Learn more about Steven Pinker at www.stevenpinker.com.

 Washington Post: Bill Gates told new grads to read this book.
 Now it’s surging on Amazon